nickylustenhouwer/beyond-tracking-climate/README.md

 - this README

 - beyond-tracking-climate.Rproj
   -  R project file.
-Open this file in R studio to run all R scripts with the correct relative file paths.
+Download the entire repository and open this file in R studio to run all R scripts with the correct relative file paths.

 - citations.txt
   - Reference list for all species occurrence data used in this project.